 All products with a significant additional therapeutic value are included in the yellow box.
 All products in the yellow box are reimbursed up to the AEP.
-The Association must decide whether the product is to be included and at what price, within 90 days of the recommendation by the Medicines Evaluation Commission (Heilmittel-Evaluierungskommission) as to whether the product should be reimbursed.
+The Association must decide whether the product is to be included and at what price, within 180 days from receipt of the complete application, by taking into account the recommendation by the Medicines Evaluation Commission (Heilmittel-Evaluierungskommission) as to whether the product should be reimbursed.
 The Commission must specifically discuss for which indication(s) and for which group of patients a significant additional therapeutic value is given, and how this can be assessed economically.
-No time period for issuing this recommendation is specified.